AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 #figure(
   image("../../figures/out/message-passing.svg"),
   caption: [The four steps of propagating messages in a factor graph.
-Firstly, the variables#sr are internally updated, and new messages are sent to neighbouring factors#sl, who then update internally, sending the updated messaages back to neighbouring variables#sr. \ _Note that this figure shows the #iteration.variable first, however, performing the #iteration.factor first is also a valid, the main idea is simply that they are alternating._], )<fig.message-passing>
+Firstly, the variables#sr are internally updated, and new messages are sent to neighbouring factors#sl, who then update internally, sending the updated messaages back to neighbouring variables#sr. _Note that this figure shows the #iteration.variable first, however, performing the #iteration.factor first is also a valid, the main idea is simply that they are alternating._], )<fig.message-passing>

 // #jonas[Is more context for BP and the sum-product algorithm needed?]

 In #step.s1 the computation of the marginal distribution of a variable $x_i$ takes place.
-This is done by finding the product of all messages from neighbouring factors $f_j$ to $x_i$, as seen in  @eq.mp-variable-update@gbpplanner@gbp-visual-introduction@robotweb.
+This is done by finding the product of all messages from neighbouring factors $f_j$ to $x_i$, as seen in  @eq.mp-variable-update@gbpplanner@robotweb@gbp-visual-introduction.

 $
   m_(x_i) = product_(s in N(i)) m_(f_s #ra x_i)
 $<eq.mp-variable-update>

-Secondly, in #step.s2 the variable to factor messages $m_(x_i #ra f_j)$ are computed as described in @eq-mp-variable-to-factor@gbpplanner, which is a product of all messages from neighbouring factors $f_s$ except $f_j$.@gbpplanner@gbp-visual-introduction@robotweb
+Secondly, in #step.s2 the variable to factor messages $m_(x_i #ra f_j)$ are computed as described in @eq-mp-variable-to-factor@gbpplanner, which is a product of all messages from neighbouring factors $f_s$ except $f_j$.@gbpplanner@robotweb@gbp-visual-introduction

 $
   m_(x_i #ra f_j) = product_(s in N(i) \\ j) m_(f_s #ra x_i)
 $<eq-mp-variable-to-factor>

-The factor to variable messages $m_(f_j #ra x_i)$ are described in @eq.mp-factor-to-variable@gbpplanner, where the message is the product of the factor $f_j$ and the messages from all neighbouring variables $x_i$ except $x_i$ itself.@gbpplanner@gbp-visual-introduction@robotweb This corresponds to the entire #iteration.factor, i.e. #step.s3 and #step.s4, also shown in @fig.message-passing.
+The factor to variable messages $m_(f_j #ra x_i)$ are described in @eq.mp-factor-to-variable@gbpplanner, where the message is the product of the factor $f_j$ and the messages from all neighbouring variables $x_i$ except $x_i$ itself.@gbpplanner@robotweb@gbp-visual-introduction This corresponds to the entire #iteration.factor, i.e. #step.s3 and #step.s4, also shown in @fig.message-passing.
 $
   m_(f_j #ra x_i) = sum_(X_j \\ x_i) f_j (X_j) product_(k in N(j) \\ i) m_(x_k #ra f_j)
 $<eq.mp-factor-to-variable>